Optimum Planting Time: September – November

 How to plant in the ground

-1. Choose a sheltered site to plant your Erythronium bulbs.
+1. Choose a sheltered, shady site to plant your Erythronium bulbs.
+They don’t like being disturbed once planted, so make sure to pick the right spot.

-2. Plant as soon as you receive to avoid the bulbs drying out.
+2. Plant the bulbs as soon as you receive them to prevent them drying out.

 How to plant in containers

-2. Dig holes and plant the bulbs 10-15cm deep and 10cm apart.
-The bulbs are rounded, with
+2. Plant the bulbs 10-15cm deep and 10cm apart, with the pointed tips facing upwards.

-3. After planting, water well to settle the soil around the bulbs and place in a sheltered place.
+3. After planting, water well to settle the compost around the bulbs and place in a sheltered spot.

-1. After planting, the bulbs can be left to their own devices for winter as they require little
+1. After planting, the bulbs can be left to their own devices over winter.

-2. Water as needed to keep the soil moist.
+2. Once the shoots appear, water if necessary to keep the soil moist.

 Pests and Diseases